Shmurkio/FakeSecureBoot/README.md

 Load the driver FakeSecureBoot.efi and check with CheckSecureBoot.efi.

-Alternatively the compiled FakeSecureBoot.ffs can be added to the BIOS so it loads the driver automatically each boot.
+Alternatively the compiled FakeSecureBoot.ffs can be added to the BIOS dump so it loads the driver automatically each boot.

-Only works for AMI UEFI.
+Only works for AMI UEFI (should be compatible with AMI BIOS too if you add the FakeSecureBoot.ffs to your BIOS dump).

 [Tutorial](https://www.youtube.com/watch?v=FDSA2NzzQIA)